tschroedter/idasen-desk/README.md

 #### Units Till Stop

-_(Coming Soon)_ Fine-tune the estimated stopping distance from maximum movement speed.
+Fine-tune the estimated stopping distance from maximum movement speed.
 Adjust this if your desk overshoots or undershoots target heights.

 #### Reset Settings